essaysMay 20, 20265 min read

 The History Was Never Just Scientific

-The history of psychiatric classification, when you read it carefully, is not the steady scientific advance people imagine.
-It is a story about institutional crises and the people who had a plan when one broke.
+The history of psychiatric classification, read carefully, isn't the steady scientific advance people imagine.
+It's a story about institutional crises and the people who happened to have a plan when one broke.

-Emil Kraepelin, in 1880s Germany, made a bet: psychiatric disorders are natural entities, discoverable through careful observation, analogous to diseases in the rest of medicine.
-A century later, the architects of DSM-III would invoke his name to claim they were returning the field to its empirical roots.
-That part of the story is real, but it is not the load-bearing part.
+Emil Kraepelin, in 1880s Germany, made a bet: psychiatric disorders are natural entities, discoverable through careful observation, analogous to diseases elsewhere in medicine.
+A century later the architects of DSM-III would invoke his name to claim they were returning the field to its empirical roots.
+That part is real, but it's not the load-bearing part.
 The load-bearing part is what was happening in the 1970s: insurers wanted billable categories, the reliability of psychiatric diagnosis was being publicly humiliated, and Robert Spitzer happened to have a plan.
-DSM-III did not win because the science had matured.
+DSM-III didn't win because the science had matured.
 It won because the old system had become institutionally untenable and someone showed up ready.

 When the Category Changes the Person

-The thing that makes psychiatric infrastructure genuinely strange — stranger than water pipes or electrical grids — is that the people inside it can read the manual.
-The categories are not inert.
-Someone diagnosed with ADHD reads the diagnostic criteria, identifies, contests, reorganizes their self-understanding around the label, finds community with others who share it, sometimes pushes back on the criteria themselves.
+The thing that makes psychiatric infrastructure genuinely strange, stranger than water pipes or power grids, is that the people inside it can read the manual.
+The categories aren't inert.
+Someone diagnosed with ADHD reads the criteria, identifies, contests, reorganizes their self-understanding around the label, finds community with others who share it, sometimes pushes back on the criteria themselves.
 Ian Hacking called this the looping effect: classifications of human kinds change the kinds they classify, which then change the classifications.

 Why There Are Six Games in the Essay

 The essay has six interactive games embedded at its joints, which is an unusual move for a long-form piece of writing.
-I made them because some of these distinctions are easier to feel than to argue.
+I had them built because some of these distinctions are easier to feel than to argue.

-The distinction between reliability and validity is the cleanest example.
-Reliability is the property that two clinicians, given the same patient, will reach the same diagnosis.
+Reliability versus validity is the cleanest example.
+Reliability is the property that two clinicians, given the same patient, reach the same diagnosis.
 Validity is the property that the diagnosis corresponds to a real underlying condition.
 DSM-III bought enormous reliability gains and was, by some accounts, indifferent to whether it bought any validity at all.
-That sentence is hard to actually grasp until you have sat in front of an interface that lets you tune one knob while the other goes dark.
-The games are not decoration.
-They are the places where the argument could not be made by paragraphs.
+That sentence is hard to actually grasp until you've sat in front of an interface that lets you tune one knob while the other goes dark.
+The games aren't decoration.
+They're the places where the argument couldn't be made in paragraphs.

 What the Essay Refuses to Do

 The Invisible Architecture is not a polemic against the DSM.
-The manual has real accomplishments — it brought a minimum of shared language to a field that badly needed one and enabled research that would otherwise have been impossible.
-It is also not a defense.
+The manual has real accomplishments: it brought a minimum of shared language to a field that badly needed one and enabled research that otherwise couldn't have happened.
+It's also not a defense.
 The manual has real failures, some of which have caused real harm.
-The essay refuses to take either position because the positions are themselves part of the problem; they treat the manual as the kind of thing you can be for or against, instead of the kind of thing that holds a hundred million people's clinical lives up.
+The essay refuses both positions because the positions are themselves part of the problem.
+They treat the manual as the kind of thing you can be for or against, instead of the kind of thing that holds a hundred million people's clinical lives up.

 What the essay tries to do is make the architecture visible.
-Once you can see the pipes — the institutional pressures, the historical bets, the looping effects, the silent dependencies — you can have a different kind of argument about whether they are routed where they should be.
-That argument is harder, slower, and more honest than the one we have been having, and it is the one this essay is trying to start.
+Once you can see the pipes, the institutional pressures, the historical bets, the looping effects, the silent dependencies, you can have a different kind of argument about whether they're routed where they should be.
+That argument is harder, slower, and more honest than the one we've been having, and it's the one this essay is trying to start.